 Basically, it’s all about cows and sheep being herded back down to the valley in October.
 They’ve been grazing for around four months, and it is time for the cattle to return from the pastures before winter’s rough and cold season begins.

 This traditional practice is called Alpine transhumance.
 The Annecy event is known in French as “Le retour des alpages” and sometimes as “La descente des alpages” or “La fête de l’alpage”.

 To get an idea, nothing better than a video to discover the event as if you were there.
 As a matter of fact, I made two videos on youtube!

 And the most recent video from the 8th of October 2022:

 The Return from the Alpine Pastures Festival

-Annecy celebrates this event with a great public festival where traditional activities are highlighted: craft events, demonstrations of old manual trades, folklore bands, and the tasting of local produce from the Savoy region.
+Annecy celebrates this event with a great public festival where traditional activities are highlighted.

-The highlight of the day is the parade of Alpine herds which takes place along an itinerary meandering through the picturesque centre of Annecy.
+The day’s highlight is the parade of Alpine herds, which takes place along an itinerary meandering through the picturesque centre of Annecy.
 The colourful cattle parade is a feast for the eye.
-Alpine farmers proudly and happily wear traditional costumes.
-Cows are adorned with flowers and ribbons and you can hear them approaching by the sound of cowbells attached to their heavy leather collars.
+Cows are adorned with flowers and ribbons, and you can hear them approaching by the sound of cowbells attached to their heavy leather collars.

 Cows are not the only cattle parading, other farm animals also participate in the procession: goats, sheep, donkeys, mountain dogs…